 I am an artist, art writer, educator, curator and consultant for artists based in Tāmaki Makaurau Auckland, Aotearoa New Zealand.
-I am the curator of PHOTO OP. – a new platform for contemporary photography in Aotearoa.
-In October 2022 I will also launch a publishing imprint: PUFF PIECE.
+I am the curator of PHOTO OP. – a new platform for contemporary art in Aotearoa, and the editor of publishing imprint PUFF PIECE.

-I consider the twin strands of artist and art writer together constitute the core of my critical creative practice.
+I consider the twin strands of artist and art writer as the collective core of my creative practice.
 In particular, my work is underpinned by an interest in the cultural positions of artists – the artist as medium, activist, citizen and public intellectual.
 In keeping, my work seeks to directly address current cultural and political issues circulating in the public sphere.
-It manifests in a range of media including photography, publishing, painting, film and video, and curation.
+My work materialises in a range of media including photography, publishing, painting, film and video, and curation.

 I work primarily in the arts, education and GLAM sectors.
-I was a lecturer in Photo Media at Whitecliffe College of Arts and Design from 2017 to 2020, teaching across contextual and studio based programmes in photo media and fine arts, and am nationally research rated in the PBRF framework.
-I also lectured in photography in the School of Art & Design at Auckland University of Technology in 2022.
+I am currently a sessional Lecturer in Photography and Design at the Auckland University of Technology, where I have taught since 2022.
+I was a lecturer in Photo Media at Whitecliffe College of Arts and Design from 2017- 2020, teaching across contextual and studio based programmes in photo media and fine arts, and am research rated in the national framework.

-I am an experienced independent consultant and mentor for selected artists.
-I have contributed to the Browne School of Art’s Visual Art Mentoring Programme (VAMP) since 2018.
-I have also mentored artists through programmes facilitated by Artists Alliance and The Big Idea.
+I juggle lecturing with contract work as an experienced independent consultant and mentor for a number of artists.
+I have contributed to the Browne School of Art’s Visual Art Mentoring Programme (VAMP) since 2018, and mentored artists through programmes facilitated by Artists Alliance and The Big Idea.
 I have hosted courses and workshops in person and online through Art.Work, Browne School of Art, Lake House Arts Centre and independently.

 I graduated with a Master of Fine Arts (First Class Honours) from the Elam School of Fine Arts, University of Auckland, in 2013, and a Bachelor of Visual Arts from Auckland University of Technology in 2002.
-I was also ranked first in New Zealand for art history as a secondary school student.
+I was ranked 1st in New Zealand for art history as a secondary school student after falling in love with art.
 I have been the recipient of a number of awards and scholarships, including a Goethe Institut Scholarship for Cultural Ambassadors (Berlin, 2019), Wallace Art Award (2011), University of Auckland Summer Research Scholarship (2010-11), the Archives New Zealand 50th Anniversary Scholarship (2009), and was a finalist in the National Contemporary Art Award (2014, 2007), New Zealand Painting and Printmaking Award (2016), and Wallace Art Awards (2010, 2007).
 In 2020, I was included in Auckland University’s ’40 Under 40: Inspiring Alumni’.

 My art writing includes essays, reviews, interviews, journalism and editing.
 I am a regular contributor to Art News New Zealand and Art Collector magazines alongside other platforms, and was the 2021 Auckland exhibitions critic for Art News New Zealand.